Gabriel2409/obsidian_notes/Snowflake - Account Usage and Information Schema.md

   - INFORMATION_SCHEMA: not unique to snowflake, based on SQL-92 ANSI Information Schema
     - Views for all objects contained in db
     - Metadata for account level objects (such as roles, warehouses and databases)
-    - Table functions displaying metadata for historical and usage data accros an account
+    - Table functions displaying metadata for historical and usage data across an account
     - Output of a view depends on the privileges of the user

 ACCOUNT_USAGE and INFORMATION_SCHEMA are quite similar BUT: